DavidHe1127/Mr.He_HandBook/DevOps/terraform_ansible.md

 ```

 ### Provider Plugins
 It powers Terraform with provider's functionalities.
-If you have difficulty fetching provider plugins remotely via `terraform init`, you can alternatively download provider plugin from their site and use either way to use it.
+If you have difficulty fetching provider plugins remotely via `terraform init`, you can alternatively download provider plugin from their site and follow either way to use it.

 - `$ terraform init -plugin-dir=<PLUGINS_BINARY_LOCATION>`
 - Move plugins directory into `.terraform/`